Create new project (from template)

 In addition to the details above, you can set a deadline for the entire project, and you can also type a sentence or two in the Description box.
 The Description will appear among the details of the project (on the Dashboard), and if this is an online project, memoQ will display it for those users who check out the project on their computers.

-To track this project in Language Terminal: Check the Record my work in Language Terminal check box.
+To track this project in Language Terminal: Check the Store job details in Language Terminal check box.

 If you are not using Language Terminal, click Finish: memoQ will create the project.